Experiment (probability theory)

-In probability theory, an experiment or trial (see below) is any procedure that can be infinitely repeated and has a well-defined set of possible outcomes, known as the sample space.
+In probability theory, an experiment or trial (see below) is the mathematical model of any procedure that can be infinitely repeated and has a well-defined set of possible outcomes, known as the sample space.
 An experiment is said to be random if it has more than one possible outcome, and deterministic if it has only one.
 A random experiment that has exactly two (mutually exclusive) possible outcomes is known as a Bernoulli trial.

 When an experiment is conducted, one (and only one) outcome results— although this outcome may be included in any number of events, all of which would be said to have occurred on that trial.
 After conducting many trials of the same experiment and pooling the results, an experimenter can begin to assess the empirical probabilities of the various outcomes and events that can occur in the experiment and apply the methods of statistical analysis.

 Experiments and trials

 Random experiments are often conducted repeatedly, so that the collective results may be subjected to statistical analysis.
 A fixed number of repetitions of the same experiment can be thought of as a composed experiment, in which case the individual repetitions are called trials.
 For example, if one were to toss the same coin one hundred times and record each result, each toss would be considered a trial within the experiment composed of all hundred tosses.